 - An explanation of our school's safeguarding and child protection procedures. - An explanation of how to use the CPOMS electronic reporting system and log in details. - An explanation of the identities and roles of the DSL and DDSLs. - Keeping Children Safe in Education Part 1 (DSL, DDSLs, Senior Leaders, Trustees and Governors to read the full guidance). - Child protection and safeguarding policy. - Behaviour policy. - Staff code of conduct - Our school's response to children who go missing from education. - Whistleblowing policy.

-Staff are required to confirm that they have read, and understood the above policies and procedures and a record of this is kept on a paper copy held by the DSL.
+Staff are required to confirm that they have read, and understood the above policies and procedures and a record of this is kept in safeguarding records by the Headteacher.
+A Governors record is kept with the clerk.

 Staff training